-Provide work and home phone numbers for the candidate.
-The work number is the number where the candidate can be reached during normal business hours.
+Provide a valid phone number where the candidate can be reached during normal business hours.
 Provide the candidate's fax number, if the candidate has one.
-Do not disclose the phone number of a person who has obtained an exemption from public disclosure.
+Do not provide the phone number of a person who has obtained an exemption from public disclosure.